 Family violence occurs in every culture, country and age group.
 It affects people from all socioeconomic, educational, and religious backgrounds and it is not gender specific.
 Children are also affected by family violence, even if they do not experience or witness it directly.

 Abusers use many ways to isolate, intimidate and control their partners.
-It starts subtly and may be hard to recognise.
+It starts subtly and may be hard to recognize.
 Early in the relationship, your partner may have been attentive, generous and protective in ways that later turn out to be frightening and controlling.
 Initially, the abuse is generally limited to isolated incidents for which your partner expresses remorse and promises never to do it again, or rationalizes it as being due to stress or something that you did or didn’t do.

 Ask yourself these questions: